-This verse speaks about the promise that God made to Abraham.
-It also reminds us that God is the creator of all things as they are created simply by His words.
+This verse speaks about the promise that God made to Avraham.
+It also reminds us that God is the creator of all things as they are created simply by his words.

-With God there is always hope as we see with the example of Abraham.
-We also see that, when God promises something, He keeps his word.
-If we trust and believe, we can confidently wait for His perfect timing.
+With God there is always hope as we see with the example of Avraham.
+We also see that, when God promises something, he keeps his word.
+If we trust and believe, we can confidently wait for his perfect timing.

-Faith as demonstrated by Abraham is belief in God's promises even when it does not make sense to us.
-Abraham and Sarah were too old to have a child in earthly terms but with God all things are possible.
+Faith as demonstrated by Avraham is belief in God's promises even when it does not make sense to us.
+Avraham and Sarah were too old to have a child in earthly terms but with God all things are possible.
 We too can simply trust God or we can "waver through unbelief" but that does not please God as we see in Revelation 3:15.

 This is why it was credited to his account as righteousness.